insure logo

 Ellie Available Now

-Cheapest car insurance companies for teen drivers in Oklahoma
+Cheapest teen car insurance companies in Oklahoma

-In Oklahoma, AFR Insurance offers the lowest rates for drivers ages 16-19, averaging $3,351 per year for full coverage with 100/300/100 limits and $500 deductibles for collision and comprehensive.
+In Oklahoma, AFR Insurance offers the cheapest coverage for drivers ages 16-19, averaging $3,351 per year for full coverage with 100/300/100 limits and $500 deductibles.

 CompanyAverage annual premium